BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 Digital assets held personally ("self-custody") face two major dangers: single point of failure (SPOF) and single point of compromise (SPOC), which is to say losing those assets either through accident or theft.
 Traditional self-custody solutions focus on decreasing SPOF with methodologies like seed backup, but in doing so tend to increase the possibility of SPOC.
 This is generally in tune with the adversaries that the average self-custodian would be facing.
 However, now that multisig is sufficiently deployed to support strong usability, it can be used to simultaneously decrease both SPOF and SPOC at a relatively small cost to convenience and complexity.

 This scenario explains how to do so.
-It does so by using a transaction coordinator on a computer, to manage the receipt and spending of funds while holding no keys, alongside two second-generation signing devices[^1] that hold those keys.
-Sharded Secret Key Reconstruction ("SSKR") shares are then used to divide up a third, recovery, key — mainly intended for unlikely emergencies.
-By using Shamir's Secret Sharing, it ensures there is a copy of the recovery key, but that it's also split up so that it can't be used.
+It does so by using a transaction coordinator on a computer, to manage receiving and spending funds while holding no keys, alongside two second-generation signing devices[^1] that hold those keys.
+Sharded Secret Key Reconstruction ("SSKR") shares are then used to divide up a third, recovery, key — mainly intended for unlikely emergencies so that funds can be recovered if another key is lost.
+By using Shamir's Secret Sharing, this scenario ensures that the recovery keys remains accessible (even if a part of it is lost) but that it's not usable (unless multiple parts are stolen).

 ```mermaid
     graph BT;